wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

    :align: center
    :width: 80%

 This option shows the **Agents** dashboard with a list of all registered agents.
-This list includes the connection status of each agent.
-This dashboard also shows the amount of agents found for each possible connection status.
+The list includes the connection status of each agent.
+The dashboard also shows the amount of agents found for each possible connection status.

 .. thumbnail:: /images/manual/managing-agents/agents-dashboard.png
    :title: Wazuh dashboard agents menu option